DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/3d-models.md

 #### Items Folder

-This folder is where all of your items are registered by Minecraft, as well as items.
+This folder is where Minecraft registers custom items and their default model behaviors.
 The `.json` files inside this directory are the exact names of what will be registered in-game for usage in your custom items.

-If you create a file in the folder called `hamburger.json` you will end up with registering an item with the namespace key of `example:hamburger`.
+If you create a file in the folder called `hamburger.json` you will register an item with the namespace key of `example:hamburger`.

 Keep in mind that this `.json` file can actually be called something else than what your model file is called.
 For basic models, it's a good idea to reuse the same name for your model so you don't get confused easily.